Brazil Specialty Fertilizer Market Analysis by Mordor Intelligence

 By Specialty Type: Controlled-Release Fertilizers Lead Innovation

-Liquid fertilizers maintain the largest market share at 53.7% in 2024, benefiting from their compatibility with existing fertigation infrastructure and immediate nutrient availability characteristics preferred by intensive cropping systems.
-Controlled-release fertilizers emerge as the fastest-growing specialty type with a 7.10% CAGR through 2030, driven by their superior nutrient-use efficiency and reduced application frequency requirements that appeal to labor-constrained farming operations.
-Polymer-coated CRF variants dominate the controlled-release segment due to their predictable release patterns and proven field performance, while polymer-sulfur-coated alternatives gain traction in sulfur-deficient soils common in Brazil's Cerrado region.
+Liquid fertilizers maintain the largest market share at 38.5% in 2025, benefiting from their compatibility with existing fertigation infrastructure and their immediate nutrient availability, which are preferred by intensive cropping systems.
+Controlled-release fertilizers are the fastest-growing specialty type, with a 7.4% CAGR through 2031, driven by their superior nutrient-use efficiency and reduced application frequency requirements, which appeal to labor-constrained farming operations.
+Polymer-coated CRF variants dominate the controlled-release segment due to their predictable release profiles and proven field performance, while polymer-sulfur-coated alternatives are gaining traction in sulfur-deficient soils common in Brazil's Cerrado region.

 Haifa Group opened the first foreign CRF plant in 2025, signaling external confidence in domestic demand.
-Nanocoated granules now under pilot scale promise tighter nutrient-uptake alignment and lower coating mass, setting the stage for cost convergence with conventional blends.
+Nanocoated granules now in pilot-scale testing promise tighter nutrient-uptake alignment and lower coating mass, setting the stage for cost convergence with conventional blends.
 Water-soluble fertilizers, though niche, underpin intensive greenhouse operations and command premium pricing justified by yield and quality gains.

 By Application Mode: Fertigation Infrastructure Drives Liquid Adoption